Peter Neururer: Managerial career

 Neururer's next post was at second flight Hannover 96.
 Neururer took over on 7 November 1994.
 The club was at the bottom of the table.
 Neururer stabilised the team in his six months there and maintained their league status.
 Neururer left the club on 30 May 1995.
 He finished with a record of seven wins, seven draws, and six losses.

 He had to wait until the following year for another management role, when Bundesliga side 1.
 FC Köln moved for him after firing Stephan Engels when they sunk into the relegation zone.
 Neururer again managed to retain a club's league status as they finished 12th.
 He managed a 10th-place finish the following season, but after a disappointing start to the 1997–98 season, he was fired in September 1997.
 He finished with a record of 25 wins, eight draws, and 27 losses.

 Neururer was manager of Fortuna Düsseldorf from 22 April 1999 to the end of the season.
 He finished with a record of two wins, one draw, and five losses.

 Neururer joined Kickers Offenbach in October 1999.
 The club were bottom of the 2.
 Bundesliga at the time, and Neururer was unable to reverse their fortunes and they slipped to the Regionalliga Süd.
 He began the following season still with the club but after failing to win either of their opening two games, the club acted swiftly and he was dismissed on 6 August 2000.
 He finished with a record of eight wins, nine draws, and 10 losses.

 He returned to the second flight with LR Ahlen in October 2000.
 His first season brought a 7th-place finish, but an indifferent start to the 2001–02 season saw him leaving the club for fellow 2.
 Bundesliga outfit VfL Bochum.

 VfL Bochum hired Neururer on 3 December 2001.
 VfL Bochum was another period of success for the coach as they were promoted in his first season and he retained their Bundesliga position for two seasons.
 Neururer left the club on 30 June 2005.
 He finished with a record of 53 wins, 33 draws, and 47 losses.

 In November 2005 he was given another shot at the top level, as Hannover took him on for a second spell after sacking Ewald Lienen.
-He guided to team to a comfortable 12th-place finish at the end of the 2005–06 season but a disastrous start to the 2006–07 season – conceding 11 goals in 3 defeats.
+He guided the team to a comfortable 12th-place finish at the end of the 2005–06 season but a disastrous start to the 2006–07 season – conceding 11 goals in 3 defeats.
 Neururer resigned on 30 August 2006.
 He finished with a record of five wins, 11 draws, and 10 losses.

 MSV Duisburg hired Neururer on 16 November 2008.
 He was fired by the club on 30 October 2009, finishing with a record of 16 wins, 11 draws, and seven losses.

 On 8 April 2013, Neuruer returned as manager to Bochum.
 The club fired him on 9 December 2014.
 He finished with a record of 21 wins, 15 draws, and 24 losses.